sage-code/maj/alphabet.md

 # MAJ Alphabet

-Maj alphabet has 26 letters.
-In the next table each letter is associated with a word example that start with the respective letter.
-This word do not represent the name of the letter nor the name of the script symbol.
+Maj alphabet has 24 uppercase letters, 24 lowercase letters, 3 digraphs and 27 handwriting symbols.
+In the next table each letter is associated with one IPA sound.

 <img src="demo/maj-alphabet-27.png" alt="Maj Alphabet" width="600"></img>

-**notes:**
-* the order of letters is different from ISO standard;
-* the word associated is an example not the name of the letter;
-* there is a curious letter in Maj, the letter "y" is very rarely used;
-* ocasionally "y" is used as first letter in particles: "yn", "yl", "yi";

 ## Pronunciation

 Maj pronunciation is simple and easy to learn.
-It has well defined rules, that are general for any word.
-In maj you do no need to spell words you need to learn the general reading rules.
+It has well defined rules, that are general and have no exceptions.
+In maj you do no need to spell words, you need to learn the general reading rules and then you can read any word written in Latin or Maj Script.

 **Notes:**

+* Maj alphabet has 7, 17 consonants and 3 digraphs in total 27 sounds;
 * Maj sounds require healthy tongue, lips, teeth and vocal chords;
 * Maj sounds do not require to put your tongue between your teeth;
 * Maj sounds do not require inverted tongue tip (retroflex);